xan105/CnC-Online/README.md

 ⬇️ [Latest release](https://github.com/xan105/CnC-Online/releases/latest).

-Scroll to the bottom to reach `assets` and download `opencnconline.7z`, the patch DLL is in the archive.
+Scroll to the bottom to reach `Assets` and download `opencnconline.7z`, the patch DLL is in the archive.

 ## Usage